EECE3093C/team-project-the-over-under/Project Description.md

 ## Sprint 20230215

+### Testing Commits to User Branch
+Hello, my name is Ben Cimini and my user branch is denoted ciminibb.
+I am writing this blurb so that I can try to commit it from VS Code.
+Hopefully it works!

 ### Core Features
 - Aggregator: best lines for a league by gameweek.
 - Assistant: results filtered by desired bet amount/returns.